 This page created 7 September 2014, and last modified: 25 July 2015 (Maier reference numbers added)

-The Prima Flavia gemina is listed (18.18 in Ingo Maier's numbering scheme) as the seventh of the legiones comitatenses under the Magister Militum per Thracias.
-Its shield pattern (17#2) as shown in various manuscripts, under the matching label (17.b) Prima Flavia gemina, is as below:
+The Lanciarii Stobenses is listed (18.22 in Ingo Maier's numbering scheme) as the tenth of the legiones comitatenses under the Magister Militum per Thracias.
+Its shield pattern (17#6), under the matching label (17.f) Lanciarii Stobenses, is shown in various manuscripts as below:

 Return to the Notitia alphabetical unit list page.